Does it look like there is no end to your challenges in CRM implementation?

 Whereas management can overcome resistance in the workforce by instilling a digital culture, the same tactic will not immediately garner success when the workforce has to convince management.

-To persuade senior executives to give CRM implementation a chance, employees must get the right message across.
+To persuade senior executives to give Customer Relationship Management (CRM) implementation a chance, employees must get the right message across.

-In other words, you need to convey how exactly CRM implementation will add tangible value to the company, both financially, and in terms of overall performance.
+In other words, you need to convey how exactly a CRM implementation project will add tangible value to the company, both financially, and in terms of overall performance.

 Sales teams can highlight success stories from competitors, showing how it can boost the bottom line.